NYC, Hell 3:00 AM: Philosophy

 One of the forces behind the creation of NYC, Hell 3:00 AM was "a mental stuck", which parallels the content of the interludes of the same name featured on the album; it also considers the world as a constantly changing but "completely fixed thing".
 In an interview with Miles Bowe for Stereogum, Ferraro said:

 I feel like we’re in this giant traffic jam.
 Like you’ll be trapped on the train and try to escape into your phone but you get no bars and it’s just... stuck.
 There’s nowhere to go.
 You have to embrace that moment when you’re stuck with everybody.
 Everything’s congested — the economy, everything is oversaturated and there’s no mobility.
 That’s the mental space of thinking of something as global as New York or as global as the economy — sometimes it’s a weird checkmate logic.
 For someone who is not an economist and trying to think about it, you get into this sort of congested rationality.
 Some people like really sadistic businessmen can work in that mindset and thrive in it.

-Ferraro also remarked that French philosopher Michel Foucault had been an inspiration, saying he was "one thinker I've always came back to".
+Ferraro also remarked that French philosopher Michel Foucault had been an inspiration, saying he was "one thinker I always came back to".

 Reed Scott Reid's review of NYC, Hell 3:00 AM for Tiny Mix Tapes expresses similar ideas concerning the cultural value of the music that inspired the album: introducing the review with a quote from Jean Baudrillard's Cool Memories that relates his experience at a Stevie Wonder concert to a "strictly regulated release", Reid went on to say that "afro-diasporic pop culture conceals not a quantization of truth (groove as the soul in motion; humanity as a pattern of similarity), but a radical equivalence between the two processes, the expressive and the imprecise swelling behind the lattice of a timing grid."
 In the review, he also makes a "corollary speculation" that ties the album's use of rhythm and city imagery to the fixity of Ferraro's idea of a stuck world, stating that "[p]erhaps rhythm does not belong to the foundations of the city.
 Perhaps the measure of motion is a senseless byproduct of urban performance and exchange.
 Perhaps rhythm is not a sentence to be sworn, its invocation requiring the acquisition of knowledge and technical mastery, but a crisis to be managed, an ecological condition that needs to be supervised, regulated, and contained."